Glen Allison: A vagabond visual artist roaming the globe in search of fine art compositions. His perspective: To add a sense of order to urban chaos.

-Glen holds a Bachelor of Architecture degree from the University of California, Berkeley.
-During the past two and a half decades he roamed the globe as a vagabond travel photographer and, except for two very brief periods, maintained no permanent residence while he photographed more than one hundred countries.
+He holds a Bachelor of Architecture degree from the University of California, Berkeley.
+During the past two and a half decades, except for two very brief periods, he maintained no permanent residence while he photographed more than one hundred countries.
 His travel imagery has been published in excess of 85,000 times in most of the world’s leading travel publications, including National Geographic and Conde Nast Traveler.

 He is the original founder of the Stock Artists’s Alliance, a trade association that represented photographers worldwide.
 He is also active in the Soka Gakkai International (SGI), a lay Buddhist organization dedicated to peace, culture and education.